Waves (Mr. Probz song)

 "Waves" is a song by Dutch singer and rapper Mr. Probz.
-The song became an international hit upon being remixed in a more up-tempo fashion by German DJ and record producer Robin Schulz, with Schulz's remix topping the charts in multiple countries, including Austria, Sweden, and the United Kingdom.
+Originally released through Left Lane Productions on 26 April 2013, the song became an international hit upon being remixed in a more up-tempo fashion by German DJ and record producer Robin Schulz, with Schulz's remix topping the charts in multiple countries, including Austria, Sweden, and the United Kingdom.
 "Waves" was sent to US dance radio by Ultra Music on 14 April 2014.
 The remix was the fourth best-selling song of 2014 in the UK, selling over 800,000 copies.

+Background

+Mr Probz told USA Today about writing the song: "It was like someone put a hard drive in the back of my head and boom!
+The song was there.
+Everyone knows this type of situation, where the distance between you and a certain person is growing, every time you fight or whatever."
+The original version of the song debuted in the Dutch Top 40 and also became a hit in Australia, Belgium, New Zealand and South Africa.

 Robin Schulz remix

+In 2014, "Waves" was remixed in a more up-tempo fashion by German DJ and record producer Robin Schulz.
+"At the time there were a lot of remixes and bootlegs everywhere after the original hit the ceiling in Holland.
+But when my manager told me about Robin Schulz’s version, I gave it a listen and right away we already knew that if we would want to make a move like that, it should be that version," Mr. Probz told Billboard.
+"After numerous labels outside of Holland started hitting us up to see if we would be interested in releasing it officially it was all a no brainer from there.
+We contacted Robin's people after that and the rest is history."

-German DJ and record producer Robin Schulz remixed the song in a more up-tempo fashion, with the remix being released as a single on 4 February 2014 in North America and 7 February in Europe.
+Schulz's remix was released as a single on 4 February 2014 in North America and 7 February in Europe.
 The remix propelled the song to greater success, topping the charts in Austria, Germany, Norway, Sweden, Switzerland and the United Kingdom, and peaking within the top five of the charts in Denmark, Finland, Hungary, Ireland and Italy.
+The remix is strongly inspired by the track "Mr Probz - Waves (Roter & Lewis Edit)", released in mid-2013.

 An alternate version of the Schulz remix was released on November 11, 2014, featuring additional vocals from American rapper T.I. and American singer Chris Brown.
 This version is featured on the Ultra Music compilation album Ultra Dance 16.